 Tramatic experiences such as sexual assault can, understandably, have a lasting psychological impact upon survivors.
 This can influence their sexual experience and it is important that they seek out psychological help for this.

 Performance anxiety can be related to concerns about body image and self-confidence, but is more commonly related to worries about sexual prowess.
 Performance anxiety can be a self-perpetuating cycle: you are worried about satisfying your partner > you experience PE > next time, you are more worried about your ability to satisfy your partner.
 Performance anxiety can also lead to other sexual problems such as erectile dysfunction (ED).

 Research suggests that there may be neurological reasons for premature ejaculation.
 Premature ejaculation can be caused by a problem in how signals travel along nerves in the body.
-The speed at which these signals travel are called nerve conduction times.
+The speeds at which these signals travel are called nerve conduction times.
 Researchers have found that men who experience premature ejaculation often have faster nerve conduction times compared to men who do not experience PE.

 Research has shown that there may be hormones such as testosterone and prolactin may be premature ejaculation causes.

 Testosterone is believed to be important to ejaculation.
 Men who experience premature ejaculation have been found to have higher testosterone levels than men without PE.

 In men, prolactin is involved in regulating testosterone and producing sperm cells.
 Low prolactin levels have been associated with premature ejaculation in one study, but both erectile dysfunction and anxiety were commonly diagnosed in the group who had the lowest prolactin levels.
 Therefore, it is not yet understood whether prolactin causes PE, or is related to PE via other conditions.